 What do your trip fees cover?

-They cover the cost of planning and organizing each trip, hotel, admission fees, educational programs, included meals, included transportation, and anything else I can get at a group discount.
+They cover the cost of planning and organizing each trip, admission fees, educational programs, and anything else I can get at a group discount.
 Please read the description for each trip to see what’s covered.

 Your trip to (wherever) is really cheap!
 Is this a scam?
 Can I trust you with my money?